Signed in as:

 Only you can decide if an estate sale is right for your unique situation, but we will be happy to consult with you about the best option.
 Before scheduling an estate sale, we will also meet with you in person, at no charge, to walk through the house and help you decide if an estate sale is the best path for you.

 In order to secure your preferred sale date, it is best to contact us as early as possible.
 During our busy season (April-August) dates can fill up quickly, so we recommend contacting us as early as possible as we are sometimes booked 2-3 months out.
-Because of the logistical complexities of advertising, scheduling and staging a sale.
-Typically, we will not be able to accept a sale with less than two weeks notice but please call to confirm our availability.
+Because of the logistical complexities of advertising, scheduling and staging a sale, typically, we will not be able to accept a sale with less than two weeks notice.
+However, please call to confirm our availability and possible alternative options.

 Often times we find that condo or apartment homes simply do not have enough volume of items to support an estate sale, however, there are always exceptions to this rule.
 Provided there is enough space in the home to allow free movement for 20+ people, there is ample parking available and the homeowner has received permission from their landlord or condo association, we will be happy to consider holding an estate sale for you.